Gobiraptor

-Gobiraptor is a genus of oviraptorid maniraptoran dinosaur from the Maastrichtian-age Nemegt Formation of Mongolia.
+Gobiraptor is a genus of oviraptorid maniraptoran dinosaur from the Maastrichtian-aged Nemegt Formation of Mongolia.
 The type and only species is Gobiraptor minutus, known from a single incomplete specimen—the holotype MPC-D 102/111.
 It has been found not to be closely related to the other oviraptorids it shared its environment with.

 Discovery and naming

 In 2008, the Korea-Mongolia International Dinosaur Expedition discovered an oviraptorosaurian skeleton at the Altan Uul III site in Ömnögovi Province, in the Gobi Desert.
 The fossil was prepared by Do Kwon Kim.

 In 2019, the type species Gobiraptor minutus was named and described by Sungjin Lee, Yuong-Nam Lee, Anusuya Chinsamy, Lü Junchang, Rinchen Barsbold and Khishigjav Tsogtbaatar.
 The generic name combines a reference to the Gobi with a Latin raptor, "robber".
 The specific name means "the minute one" in Latin, a reference to the small size of the type specimen.
 Because the name was published in an electronic publication, Life Science Identifiers were needed for its validity.
 These were 16FF31F-8492-4BB4-9961-53E586A136EC for the genus and 53F0E7D7-EB76-4B8F-8801-AED4FE792E8C for the species.

 The holotype, MPC-D 102/111, was found in a layer of the Nemegt Formation, probably dating from the early Maastrichtian, about seventy million years old.
 It consists of a partial skeleton with skull.
 It contains the lower side of the skull, a left postorbital, the lower jaws, the last sacral vertebra connected to the two front tail vertebrae, a series of seven front or middle tail vertebrae, chevrons, the right shoulder joint with a piece of the humerus, the pelvis, both thighbones and the left foot.
 It represents a juvenile individual.